HubSpot/Singularity/Docs/install.md

 If you're operating Singularity with MySQL, you first need to run a liquibase migration to create all appropriate tables: (this snippet assumes your Singularity configuration YAML exists as `singularity_config.yaml`)

-`java SingularityService/target/SingularityService-*-shaded.jar db migrate singularity_config.yaml --migrations mysql/migrations.sql`
+`java -jar SingularityService/target/SingularityService-*-shaded.jar db migrate singularity_config.yaml --migrations mysql/migrations.sql`

 It's a good idea to run a migration each time you upgrade to a new version of Singularity.